entropyxyz/entropy-docs/docs/04-SDK.md

 ## [`Programs`](https://entropy-api-docs.vercel.app/entropy-js/modules/constraints.html) class

-This extends the `Substrate` class to allow interaction with the program updating system.
+This extends the `Substrate` class to allow uploading and updating programs.

 Currently, an 'access control list' is implemented, for EVM compatible blockchains.
 A list of addresses can be given which are either allowed or blocked.